Sooner Politics.org

 Many thanks to Atwoods Stores, a farm and ranch supply company based in Enid, Oklahoma, for their support of the Red River Institute of History and OKLAHOMA GOLD!
 Please support them as you are able!
 Wherever you are, you can order online from thousands of quality products on their terrific website HERE.
 Atwoods also has 66 stores in 5 states: Arkansas, Kansas, Missouri, Oklahoma, and Texas.
 In addition to farm and ranch supplies, Atwoods stores sell clothing, lawn and garden items, tools, hardware, automotive supplies, sporting goods, pet supplies, firearms, and seasonal items.

-Read the full story at Samuel Worcester: The Cherokee Messenger - Podcast,
+Read the full story at Coronado the Conquistador - Podcast,

 from Oklahoma History, with John Dwyer